 Our Team

-Konwahahawi (Sarah) Rourke, Ed.D
+Konwahahawi (Sarah) Herne, Ed.D

 Chief Executive Officer | info@ncime.ca

-Dr. Rourke is a proud Kanienkehá:ka woman from the Akwesasne Mohawk Nation.
+Dr. Herne is a proud Kanienkehá:ka woman from the Akwesasne Mohawk Nation.
 She belongs to the Deer Clan and is from the Herne and Laffin families.
 She is the wife of Atohnwa and the mother of Teieweratenies.
 Konwahahawi walks a path grounded in responsibility to future generations.

 Konwahahawi has dedicated her life to dismantling systemic violence and advancing Indigenous self-determination through grassroots organizing, cultural revitalization, curriculum development, and harm reduction.
 She played an active role in supporting families and survivors during the National Inquiry into Missing and Murdered Indigenous Women, Girls, and 2-Spirit People (MMIWG2S), advocating for justice and community-led healing.